Yanks: Production

 Schlesinger was able to obtain the finance to make Yanks - which was a personal project - because of the financial success of his 1976 suspense film Marathon Man.

 Much of the filming took place on location in Northern England between April and August 1978.
 Scenes were shot on location in Oldham, Glossop, Stalybridge, Stockport, Salford and other surrounding areas.
 The opening shot of the film is the war memorial in Stalybridge town centre.
-Other scenes were filmed at the town hall in Hyde and outside a pillbox attached to a former Royal Ordnance Factory in Steeton, West Yorkshire.
+Other scenes were filmed at the town hall in Hyde and outside a Type 24 pillbox attached to a former Royal Ordnance Factory in Steeton, West Yorkshire.
 The main street procession was filmed in the Ordsall area of Salford, where the entire length of Regent Road was redressed to period appearance.
 All the shop fronts were replaced or covered over and the road-lines were covered by gravel.
-The cinema sequences, however, were shot at the Davenport Theatre / Cinema, in Stockport.
+The cinema sequences were shot at the Davenport Theatre / Cinema, in Stockport.
 This was chosen because of its authentic, period Art Deco interior, as well as the presence, in the orchestra pit, of a Compton 3 Manual/6 Rank theatre organ on a lift to the left of the stage.
 This was used in the film for scenes involving an audience sing-along, to such songs as "Praise the Lord and Pass the Ammunition" and "Deep in the Heart of Texas," Exterior shots of the unnamed Welsh resort were filmed along Happy Valley Road, Llandudno, North Wales.

 The ending, where the troops board their train to head to the front, were filmed at Keighley railway station on the line belonging to the Keighley and Worth Valley Railway.
 An authentic Second World War locomotive, which is preserved by the heritage railway, was used for the scene.

 Lisa Eichhorn said one of her most difficult scenes in the film was where she offers herself to her boyfriend, Matt, only to be rejected.
 "The difficult part was dealing with the nudity in that scene," she said.
 "I'd never done any on the stage, and didn't think I'd have to do it in my first movie.
-I didn't want to get the reputation of an actress who easily disrobes."
+I didn't want to get the reputation of an actress who easily disrobes".